SmartFarmingLab/field_dataset_survey/README.md

 This repository contains a curated list of high-quality RGB image datasets for computer vision in agriculture, specifically focused on natural field scenes.
 The datasets were collected as part of our research paper "A Survey of Datasets for Computer Vision in Agriculture: A catalogue of high-quality RGB image datasets of natural field scenes" (Heider et al., 2025).

-## Overview

-We provide access information to 45 carefully selected datasets that meet the following criteria:
-- Domain coherence: Natural field scenes (plants on fields or pastures taken under natural light)
-- High-quality ground truth data with substantial annotations
-- Consistent image quality (resolution, minimal motion blur, adequate lighting)
-- Original datasets (no web-scraped or reused images)

-The datasets cover various agricultural computer vision tasks:
-- Weed detection and classification (29 datasets)
-- Disease and pest detection (9 datasets)
-- Seedling and crop detection (6 datasets)
-- Plant growth stage detection
-- Phenotyping
-- Various detection and counting tasks

-## Contributing

-We welcome contributions to this dataset collection!
-If you have a dataset that meets our criteria, please submit a pull request with the following information:
-- Dataset name and brief description
-- Task category
-- Image count and resolution
-- Annotation type and count
-- Access information
-- Citation details

 ## Citation